mrrobotisback/Agenzia/README.md

 This project is an ecommerce with j2ee + tomcat, mysql database.

 Step for start prj:
-1) Rename .env.dev in .env
+1) Rename .env.dev in .env under docker folder.
 2) into docker/init create my.cnf file with basic configuration.
 3) under tomcat folder add your tomcat-users.xml and context.xml
 4) Add in /etc/hosts  agenziaviaggi.it